Ptujec/LaunchBar/LB-Repo-Updates/README.md

 ## Adding Repositories Locally

-If you are new to Git and GitHub, I recommend using [GitHub Desktop](https://github.com/apps/desktop).
+If you are new to Git, I recommend using [GitHub Desktop](https://github.com/apps/desktop).
 This should make adding repos locally (cloning) easier.

 It is pretty straightforward.
-On the main repo page …
+For repos hosted on GitHub, go to the main repo page …

-1) Click the green `Code` button
+1) Click the green `Code` button.

-2) If not selected, click `GitHub CLI`
+2) If not selected, click `GitHub CLI`.

 3) Click `Open with GitHub Desktop` and follow the instructions.

 <img src="01.jpg" width="572"/>

+It is not complicated at all for other platforms (e.g. [Codeberg](https://codeberg.org/Ptujec/LaunchBar)) either.
+Just copy the Git URL.
+In GitHub Desktop, go to `File > Clone Repository…` and enter the URL.

-**Note:** Don't be surprised if you don't see any updates, because after the initial setup, everything should be already up to date.
+**Note:** Don't be surprised if you don't see any updates after the initial setup.
+Everything should already be up to date.
 In this case, you can run **Local Action Updates** manually and select the newly created local repo.

 ## Required/Recommended

-1) [Git](https://dev.to/milu_franz/git-explained-the-basics-igc), which is part of **Apple's Command Line Tools**.
-If you don't have Apple's Command Line Tools installed, you need to install them.
-It seems [best to do that manually at the moment](https://github.com/orgs/Homebrew/discussions/5723#discussioncomment-11185411).
+1) [Git](https://dev.to/milu_franz/git-explained-the-basics-igc).
+Installing GitHub Desktop will take care of this.

 2) [GitHub account](https://github.com/signup).
-This is actually not really required, but recommended since [most LaunchBar repositories exist on GitHub](https://github.com/topics/launchbar?o=desc&s=updated).
+This is not required, but recommended since [most LaunchBar repositories exist on GitHub](https://github.com/topics/launchbar?o=desc&s=updated).
 This action also works with [Codeberg](https://codeberg.org/Ptujec/LaunchBar) … and probably GitLab.
 But I have not tested the latter.

-## Testing

-Testing is a bit tricky; usually, you are done after one go.
-For that purpose, I created a [Test Repo](https://github.com/Ptujec/LaunchBar-Test-Repo) to play with.
-Feel free to use it or create your own test repo.

 ## Download